Deneb: How astronomers know how far away it is

 Deneb is too bright for Gaia

 It’s not that Gaia isn’t working on it.
 In 2018, the Gaia team posted an employment opportunity specifically asking for someone to find a way to image bright stars with Gaia.
-ESA has 2,500 people working for Gaia.
-One or two more might do the trick.
+But it seems they’ve not had any luck so far.

 As Gaia was launched, its team was working on the problem of imaging bright stars.
-Paper, after paper after slick-looking card have addressed the problem of Gaia not being able to image bright stars.
+Paper after paper after poster have addressed the problem of Gaia not being able to image bright stars.
 They are still working on it.

 Bottom line: The star Deneb – part of the famous Summer Triangle – is one of the most distant stars you can see with your eye alone.
-Why don’t we know its distance precisely?
+But we don’t yet know its precise distance.